izaquedmf/landing-page/README.md

 First project of Foundations Course from Odin Project.

- In this project,I built a basic recipe website.
+ In this project I built a basic recipe website.